willdurand/Propilex/README.md

 Usage
 -----

+This application is a **truely RESTful API** with hypermedia links, content negotiation (format and language) but also cache on safe methods.
+The API is [HAL](http://stateless.co/hal_specification.html) compliant, and serves content in either XML or JSON format, using the most appropriate language (English, French, etc.) based on clients' preferences.

-You can use the web interface, or the command line and tools surch as [HTTPie](https://github.com/jkbr/httpie) or [cURL](http://curl.haxx.se/).
+You can use the web interface, or the command line and tools such as [HTTPie](https://github.com/jkbr/httpie) or [cURL](http://curl.haxx.se/).

 ### GET

+You can get either a set of documents, or a single document.
+The responses for these data are cacheable, using the `Last-Modified` and `ETag` headers.

 Getting all documents in JSON: